ericnewton/loggo/README.md

 	* for 10 services / node
 	* for 10K nodes

 The simplest logger can be very simple.
 They just need to connect to a socket and send a properly formatted message.
-The format is a line containing hostname<space>application<space>message.
+The format is a line containing hostname<space>application<space>date-time<space>message.
 For example:

    $ NOW=$(date '+%y-%m-%d %H:%M:%S,000')
    $ echo $(hostname) echoApp ${NOW} 'This is a log message.\n' | nc loggerhost 9991